oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Select PSU as **19.16.0.0** ( If you have selected a different version for the source database in the previous lab, you need to provide that version here).

-   Upload Oracle Home patch inventory ouput generated in Task 1 as below.
+   Upload Oracle Home patch inventory output generated in Task 1 as below.

    ![Image showing database version selected for Image ](./images/db-version-info.png)